spencerwoody/ghost/README.md

 ## Contents

-- `toy-sigmoid-example.R` contains code for the toy example in Section 1.3 which illustrates our summarization approach.
+- `toy-sigmoid-example.R` contains code for the toy example in Section XX which illustrates how our summarization approach can approximate the partial effects in nonparametric regression models.
+- `sim-itx-search.R` contains code for the simulation example in Section XX which demonstrates our method for discovering the most significant interactions present in nonparametric regression models.
+  This script creates 20 simulations, while `sim-itx-search-big.R` contains 1000 simulations.
-- `crime-example.R` contains code for the linear summary of linear regression model used the crime example regression analysis in Section 2.1.
+- `crime-example.R` contains code for the linear summary of linear regression model used the crime example regression analysis in Section XX.
 - `CA-example-[xxx].R` these scripts replicate the extensive case study of Section 4, summarizing a nonparametric regression model for housing prices in California at the census tract level.